 Your customers are a valuable source of insights that can guide your future business plans.
 However, research shows that customers are more likely to leave a negative review than a positive one, with only 1 in 10 satisfied customers sharing their experience.
 Use online surveys and quizzes to request anonymous customer feedback, build customer loyalty, and achieve a more complete view of how they view your business.

 Many online questionnaire options can be used seamlessly with your business ecosystem.
 Follow these guidelines to develop online quizzes and surveys that will garner meaningful feedback from customers:

 Use existing data to identify potential topic areas for your questionnaire.

-Your online survey will serve two primary purposes: gathering information and giving your customers a voice.
+Your online survey or quiz will serve two primary purposes: gathering information and giving your customers a voice.
 You likely have a laundry list of questions, but determining what customers want to discuss may prove more challenging.
 Identify customer-centric topics by:

 - Reading social media reviews and looking for trends.

 - Finding out what people are saying about your competitors.

 - Asking customer-facing staff to share feedback they’ve received.

 - Being your own customer—would you be satisfied with your organization’s service and communications?

 Get the information you need from customers with simple, focused questions.